 Mixed-Orientation Marriage: Pathways to Success

-When the bisexual, gay, lesbian or straight spouse has unmet sexual or other relationship needs sometimes the pathway to success comes by agreeing to open the marriage to include additional relationships.
+When the bisexual, gay, lesbian or straight spouse in a mixed-orientation relationship has unmet sexual or other relationship needs sometimes the pathway to success comes by agreeing to open the marriage to include additional sexual partners or relationships.
 Open marriages and relationships can work if both partners with love and understanding decide that adding another person or persons might help their relationship and enrich their lives.
+They work best when they are done with mutual love and understanding.

 The evolution of a marriage to an open marriage involves a complex interaction of belief systems for all involved and not every mixed-orientation marriage or relationship is suited for an open relationship.
 It is also important to remember that our sexual orientation as a lesbian,gay, or bisexual person and our relationship style living a monogamous, non-monogamous, or open life are two separate aspects of who we are even though they are also often connected .